- What is the MTC?

 - Why use a consortium approach instead of just developing a new mastery transcript at each individual school?

-Simple.
-The colleges want our students, and there is power in numbers to drive educational change for the betterment of students.
-A consortium of independent schools gives us agency to partner with college presidents and admission deans to alter the way we prepare, credit and transcript our students.
-However, it will be important that the Mastery Transcript format be somewhat standardized to make it as easy to read for college admission officers as possible.
-Our ultimate goal/hope would be to revolutionize learning by having all schools, public and private, adopt the mastery model.
+A consortium of high schools gives us agency to partner with college presidents, admission deans, and professional organizations to alter the way we prepare, credit, and transcript our students.
+However, it will be important that the Mastery Transcript format be somewhat standardized to make it as easy-to-read as possible.
+Our ultimate goal would be to reinvent how students prepare for college, career, and life by having all schools, public and private, adopt the mastery model.

 - If we join the MTC and move toward a mastery transcript model, can we remain “independent” in our school’s curriculum?

 Yes.
-As we develop a transcript “readable” for college admissions officers, there will need to be a reasonable degree of consistency across MTC schools.
-However, performance areas and credit standards will be specific to each school and will never be standardized.
+As we develop a transcript “readable” for college admissions officers and others, there will need to be a reasonable degree of consistency across MTC schools.
+However, performance areas and credit standards will be specific to each school.
 What your school chooses to emphasize and celebrate in its educational approach will remain fully independent and individualized.
-The general presentation format – just as with the traditional transcript – will be consistent.
+The general presentation format–just as with the traditional transcript–will be consistent.

 - Is this approach better for students?

 Yes.
-Schools frequently talk about 21st Century Skills for students and best practices in education, but our current system of assessment and transcript production limits our ability to best serve and represent the students in our care.
-A mastery transcript allows us the flexibility and freedom to implement more “Apprentice Model” teaching, and more interdisciplinary curriculum, to best prepare our students for a fast, ever-changing, 21st Century World.
+Schools frequently talk about 21st-century skills for students and best practices in education, but our current system of transcript production limits our ability to best serve and represent the students in our care.
+A mastery transcript allows the flexibility and freedom to facilitate a more interdisciplinary curriculum and to best prepare our students for a complex and interconnected world.

 - Will our faculty support the MTC?